cameronmaske/django-boilerplate-dotcloud/README.md

 	$ pip install Django
     $ django-admin.py startproject --template https://github.com/cameronmaske/django-boilerplate-dotcloud/zipball/master project_name
     $ cd project_name
 Next, run install.py to finalize the install!
 	$ python install.py project_name

+Then you go!
+You are up and running.
+Try going to [127.0.0.1:8000](https://127.0.0.1:8000) to see that everything is working.
+Happy developing!

 ### What install.py does